Skip Navigation

 The final rule makes multiple changes to support and strengthen the Head Start workforce.
 Quality programs depend on effective, qualified educators, but low pay and lack of basic benefits have made recruitment and retention pervasive issues in Head Start and other early learning programs.
 OHS has explained that Head Start staff have been stretching further to meet the needs of children and families in their communities since the beginning of Head Start, and even more so since the Covid-19 pandemic brought on new challenges.
 The program cannot continue to meet its goals unless it addresses the chronic undercompensation for the Head Start workforce.

 The new rule includes requirements for Head Start programs to pay educators higher salaries, comparable to local public preschool teachers.
 If a Head Start program doesn’t have a public preschool to compare itself to, the rule instructs it to use the metric of 90% of local public kindergarten teacher salary.
 Programs are allowed to use neighboring district’s salaries as a point of comparison, as the goal is for providers to compare to their community as opposed to meeting a national average.
 Salaries will take into account qualifications, experiences, hours worked, and responsibilities.
-The rule also stipulates that wages must be comparable across Head Start and Early Head, addressing the historical inequity in infant and toddler teachers being paid less than pre-K teachers.
+The rule also stipulates that wages must be comparable across Head Start and Early Head Start, addressing the historical inequity in infant and toddler teachers being paid less than pre-K teachers.
 OHS predicts that this change will raise most Head Start teacher annual wages by about $10,000.
 Outside of the requirements for educators, programs must establish or update a salary scale or pay structure to ensure competitive, livable wages for all staff.

 The updated Performance Standards also address the need for better benefits.
 For full-time staff, programs will be responsible for offering paid leave, offering access to free or low-cost short-term behavioral health services, and providing or helping employees access health insurance.
 For part-time staff, programs must facilitate access to health care coverage.
 Programs also must connect all eligible employees to child care subsidies and public service loan forgiveness.
 To support staff wellness, the final rule also requires programs to provide staff members with regular, adequate breaks during their work shifts.